alloverse/alloverse.github.io/index.md

 end
 {% endhighlight %}

-We're using [Penlight's `class` macro](https://stevedonovan.github.io/Penlight/api/libraries/pl.class.html) to create classes.
-We inherit [ui.Surface](/doc/classes/Surface.html), which is like a [ui.View](/doc/classes/View.html) except it also draws a background, so our app gets a backdrop to rest our controls onto.
+We're using [Penlight's `class` macro](https://stevedonovan.github.io/Penlight/api/libraries/pl.class.html){:target="_blank"} to create classes.
+We inherit [ui.Surface](/doc/classes/Surface.html){:target="_blank"}, which is like a [ui.View](/doc/classes/View.html){:target="_blank"} except it also draws a background, so our app gets a backdrop to rest our controls onto.

 We create a constructor, where we set up initial state and controls.
-Here we want a quit [Button](/doc/classes/Button.html), and an add [Button](/doc/classes/Button.html).
+Here we want a quit [Button](/doc/classes/Button.html){:target="_blank"}, and an add [Button](/doc/classes/Button.html){:target="_blank"}.
 We immediately add them as subviews to the TodosView, so they show up in the view hierarchy.
 For the first button, we use one of our image assets as a texture, and for the other, we set the text on the label instead.

 AlloUI doesn't have a comprehensive layout system instead, so we'll call our own `layout` at opportune moments.
 Let's stub it out so we have something to start with.
-We'll also create an instance of it, and use it as our app's main view:
+We'll also create an instance of it, and use it as our app's main view.
+Paste the following into your code, just below the `_init` function:

 {% highlight lua %}